-Workers’ comp wage benefits are usually not a tax liability unless you also get other disability payments.
+Workers’ comp benefits are usually not taxable, unless you also get other disability payments.
 Here’s what you should know.

 Your workers’ comp wage benefits are generally not subject to state or federal taxes.
 But there is an exception if you’re also getting other disability benefits.